Da'Shay Portis Templeton

 Awards: AERA Minority Dissertation Fellowship (2022), Ford Foundation Dissertation Fellowship (2022), PEO Scholar Award

 After I completed my master's degree and teaching certificates at San Francisco State University, I began researching doctoral programs across the country that would prepare me for a research faculty career in education policy.
-Florida State University's PhD program in Higher Education and Public Policy aligned perfectly with my research and career interests.
-FSU's College of Education has a renowned Educational Leadership and Policy Studies department with diverse faculty, research funding opportunities, and partnerships with the State Department of Education and the Legislative analyst's office.
+The Florida State University Doctoral Program in Higher Education aligned perfectly with my research and career interests.
+The College of Education has a renowned Educational Leadership and Policy Studies department with diverse faculty, research funding opportunities, and partnerships with the State Department of Education and the Legislative analyst's office.
 During Visiting Days, I was assigned a student mentor, Samantha Nix, who praised the FSU faculty and staff for supporting her during her pregnancy.
 Ultimately, I chose FSU because I knew the fully funded program would challenge me academically, prepare me professionally, and support my decision to grow my family.

 Motivation to pursue a graduate degree